anpham6/squared-functions/README.md

 <img src="images/harbour1.jpg" data-android-watch="1000::1h 30m" />
 ```

 File watching is available and uses HTTP HEAD requests to determine modifications.
 You can also watch any file that is served using HTTP on a different server or computer.
-The HTML page or any assets inlined cannot be watched since changes to the DOM structure requires a complete browser reload.
+The HTML page itself or any inlined assets cannot be watched since changes to the DOM structure requires a complete browser reload.

 ### Asset exclusion